nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Options with '/' allow either word to be used.

 ### 2.0.
 Viewing tasks

-Viewing all tasks in the todo list<br>
+View all tasks in the todo list<br>
 Format: `list`
 > * A list of tasks will always be displayed.
 > * When starting the program, the list will show all tasks which are currently not completed.
-> * When performing find operations, this list will be updated to show only the results searched for.
+> * When performing `filter` operations, this list will be updated to show only the results searched for.

 ### 2.1.
 Viewing help : `help`

+Shows commands which are in the system.<br>
 Format: `help`

-> Help is also shown if you enter an incorrect command. e.g. `abcd`
+> * Help is also shown if you enter an incorrect command.

 ### 2.2.
 Adding a task: `add`

 Adds a task to the todo list<br>
 Format: `add NAME [startdate/STARTDATE] [enddate/ENDDATE]`

+> * Both 'startdate' and 'enddate' use the same time format.
+> *

 Examples:

 * `add Do Homework` <br>
   Adds a task called 'Do Homework'.
 * `add Meeting With Boss startdate/11-11-2011 17:30 enddate/11-11-2011 19:30` <br>
-  Adds a task called 'Meeting With Boss', set to begin 11-11-2011 17:30, and the end date to be 11-11-2011 19:30.
+  Adds a task called 'Meeting With Boss', with start date 11-11-2011 17:30, and end date to be 11-11-2011 19:30.
 * `add Check Email enddate/today` <br>
   Adds a task called 'Check Email', sets the end date to be today's date.